 Signs of Inhalant Allergies

 Pollen, mold, fungi, and even the house dust mite make people cough, wheeze, and have difficulty breathing, but atopic dogs more typically suffer itchiness on the front half of their body.
 They chew, bite, lick and rub their face, chest, armpit area, and feet.
 The webbing between the dog's toes can absorb allergens and make the whole body itch.
 Atopic dogs also commonly suffer from chronic ear infections.
 They can develop secondary infections with yeast or bacteria that are very uncomfortable and even traumatize their skin with from licking or scratching.

-Other kinds of dog allergies like contact allergy or food allergy can prompt itchy skin all year long.
-But atopy, like flea allergy, may also be seasonal.
+Other kinds of dog allergies, like contact allergy or food allergy, can prompt itchy skin all year long.
+But atopy, like flea allergy, can be seasonal.

-To get rid of the allergen, you must first know what's causing the problem, and that can be hard to determine.
+To get rid of the allergen, it is first important to know what's causing the problem, which can be hard to determine.
 Although blood tests are available, they aren't always considered reliable.
 Instead, intradermal skin testing helps diagnose atopy.
 Suspect allergens are injected into the shaved skin of the sedated dog.
-In five to 15 minutes, positive reactions become swollen, red and elevated, while negative reactions fade away.
+In five to 15 minutes, positive reactions become swollen, red, and elevated, while negative reactions fade away.

-Dogs may react to single or multiple allergens, but even when you know your dog reacts to house dust, it's nearly impossible to eliminate exposure.
-That's because the puppy's fur is a magnet that attracts and captures environmental allergens.
+Dogs may react to single or multiple allergens, but even for those who know their dog reacts to house dust, it's nearly impossible to eliminate exposure because the puppy's fur is a magnet that attracts and captures environmental allergens.